This programme is for the following year groups: Year 1-8

 Learners will:

-· Identify components of a wharenui and how they represent the human body
+·Identify components of a wharenui and how they represent the human body

-· Gain insight into Māori values and perspectives through artwork and carvings
+·Gain insight into Māori values and perspectives through artwork and carvings

-· Master the initial skills and techniques involved in weaving a tukutuku panel
+·Learn basic skills and techniques involved in weaving a tukutuku panel

 Please note: minimum 20 students, maximum 30 students per session